earn-alliance/earnmanagement.com/docs/features/axie-search.md

 Traditionally, in the Axie marketplace, players can only see Axies in the one account they’re playing with.

 Our Axie dashboard gives you **a master overview of the Axies you own** across _all_ your tracked ronin wallets.
+Though you can also see any individual accounts' Axies from the [Tracker](Tracker.md).

 ![all axies scroll](03_Axies_All_Axies_Scroll.gif)